aillieo/EasyEvent/README.md

 | Unregister | UnityEvent | 0 | 0.11 |
 | Unregister | EasyEvent    | 0 | 0.06 |

-### MIT License
+#### MIT License

-EasyEvent is licensed under the MIT License, which denotes that there are no restrictions for commercial projects.
+EasyEvent is licensed under the MIT License, which means there are no restrictions for using it in commercial projects.

-## Installation
+### Installation

 EasyEvent can be installed via the Unity Package Manager.
 Alternatively, you can clone the repository and import the package manually.

-###  Via the Unity Package Manager
+####  Via the Unity Package Manager

 <details><summary>Steps for installing via the Unity Package Manager</summary>